Competitor Tracking: How to Monitor Competitors in Real Time

 Even teams with good tools fall into these traps:

 Tracking too many competitors at once.
 Start with 3 to 5.
 You can always add more once the workflow is stable.
+Product and feature pages change roughly once a week (median 7 days), so even a small monitoring setup generates real signals quickly.
+Scale is possible, but start narrow.

 Monitoring the wrong pages.
 A competitor's "About Us" page almost never changes in a meaningful way.
 Focus on pricing, product, blog, and careers pages.